 – identify new trend, emerging services and applications of digital culture-related systems and services;

-– maintain deliverables under the responsibility of the Question, including: Recommendations ITU-T F.740.1, T.621.
+– maintain deliverables under the responsibility of the Question, including: Recommendations ITU-T F.743.17, F.740.2, T.621.

 Other topics can also be studied as appropriate, based on contributions.